Cisco DNA Center implements Software-Defined Access in two ways:

 the "Finance Servers" destination scalable group, you can create an access control policy with single destination and multiple

 You can specify the default policy to use when no contract is specified for a source and destination scalable group combination.

 The default policy is Permit.
 You can change this policy to Deny, Permit_IP_Log, or Deny_IP_Log, if necessary.
 You can set the default policy based on your network type, an open or closed network.

 We recommend that you change the default policy from "Permit" to "Deny" only if you have created explicit policies to permit

 necessary network traffic for all your network infrastructure devices.
 Failure to do so can result in loss of network connectivity.

 Click the List icon at the top right of the Group-Based Access Control window to launch the List view.

-Source View: This view displays a list of existing policies organized based on the source groups.
-You can expand each row to view the
+Source View: Displays a list of existing policies organized based on the source groups.
+You can expand each row to view the specific

-Destination View: This view displays a list of existing policies organized based on the destination groups.
-You can expand each row to view
+Destination View: Displays a list of existing policies organized based on the destination groups.
+You can expand each row to view the specific

 To see which destination groups are available from a specific source group, use the Source view.
 To see which source groups are permitted to access a particular destination group, use the Destination view.
 For example, to see which destination groups are available to users who are part of the "Contractors" source scalable